 The program includes funds for conference travel and participation, a robust calendar of workshops and events, and numerous online training opportunities - all designed to support the continuous development of knowledge and skills for the Foothill campus community.
 Our programs are open to all FHDA district employees.

-Dr. Williams will share her extensive experience in helping schools promote retention and will articulate how efforts from everyone on campus - staff, administrators and faculty - are all needed to improve retention.
+Keynote speaker, Dr. Brenda Williams, shared her extensive experience in helping schools promote retention and articulated how efforts from everyone on campus, staff, administrators, faculty, are needed to improve retention.

 Several faculty members shared how they use authentic assessment in their classes and participants brainstormed and shared ideas on how they might shift their classes to incorporate authentic assessment.